 What is full-spectrum CBD?
-This subject is something we talk a lot about on the show.
+We talk about this subject often on the show.
 CBD is everywhere in the news.
 But not all CBD products are the same.
 If you’re in the market for CBD, chances are that you might feel overwhelmed with options.
-CBD products come in different spectrums and these differences could be key to finding the product that will work best for you.
-To better understand what a full spectrum CBD product is, it’s also important to know about broad spectrum as well as isolates.
+CBD products come in different spectrums.
+These differences could be key to finding the product that will work best for you.
+To better understand what a full spectrum CBD product is, it’s also important to know about broad spectrum as well as a CBD isolate.
 In this article, we’ll break down what that all means and leave you with a better understanding.

-Full Spectrum CBD, or whole plant CBD, consists of all of the cannabinoids found in the hemp plant.
-At Cannafyl, we believe that keeping the plant in its original form is the best way to receive all of the benefits that the hemp plant has to offer.
-Below are the cannabinoids that are found in our line:
+Full Spectrum CBD, or whole plant CBD, includes of all of the cannabinoids found in the hemp plant.
+At The CBD-ED Show, we believe that keeping the plant in its original form is the best way to receive all of the benefits that the hemp plant has to offer.

-• CBD (Cannabidiol): The leading ingredient that is most abundant in hemp plants is CBD.
+• CBD (Cannabidiol) is the leading ingredient that is most abundant in hemp plants is CBD.

-• CBN (Cannabinol): CBN works with the body’s CB2 receptor within the endocannabinoid system thought to help boost the immune system.
+• CBN (Cannabinol) works with the body’s CB2 receptor within the endocannabinoid system thought to help boost the immune system.

-• CBC (Cannabichromene): CBC is very scarce in the hemp plant, so a proprietary blend of these ingredients is used to maximize effectiveness.
+• CBC (Cannabichromene) is very scarce in the hemp plant, so a proprietary blend of these ingredients is used to maximize effectiveness.

-• CBG (Cannabigerol): CBG has been growing in popularity as CBD gains more traction.
+• CBG (Cannabigerol) has been growing in popularity as CBD gains more traction.

-• THC (Tetrahydrocannabinol): THC has been shown to increase appetite and fight free radicals with antioxidant properties.
-This cannabinoid can be found in full-spectrum CBD oil products in very small amounts but will be below the limit of 0.3 THC because the hemp plant does not produce high levels of THC, thus causing no psychoactive side effects.
+• THC (Tetrahydrocannabinol) has been shown to increase appetite and fight free radicals with antioxidant properties.
+This cannabinoid can be found in full-spectrum CBD oil products in very small amounts.
+THC from hemp will always be below the limit of 0.3% because the hemp plant does not produce high levels of THC, thus causing no psychoactive side effects.

 One thing to keep in mind is that even though full-spectrum CBD only has a trace amount of THC, there is a slight possibility of a false positive drug test if you’re consuming high doses on a regular basis.
 Many retailers offer sample sizes so you can find your ideal product.
 These sampler boxes let you try products to see which might be the right fit for your needs.

 Now that we’ve explained what full-spectrum means, you may be curious as to what CBD isolate is.
 A CBD isolate is actually exactly what it sounds like – just the CBD without the other cannabinoids, flavonoids, or terpenes.
 The process involved in formulating an isolate actually requires more work to achieve that level of purity, usually resulting in around 90%.
 However, potency does not necessarily equal having more benefits.
 You may be wondering why someone would choose this method over full-spectrum; typically isolates are selected for cooking or adding to food and beverages.
-Isolates do not include all the natural plant terpenes so they are virtually devoid of the taste or smell of the hemp plant. which some can find unappealing.
+Isolates do not include all the natural plant terpenes so they are virtually devoid of the taste or smell of the hemp plant.
+Some people find the taste or smell of the hemp plant unappealing.

 Earlier, we also mentioned broad-spectrum CBD.
-Much like full-spectrum, products that have this label will also include CBD cannabidiol with all of the other compounds found in hemp.
+Broad-spectrum products also include CBD cannabidiol with all of the other compounds found in hemp.
 But there is one big ingredient that’s missing, and that’s THC.
 However, the entourage is still possible because of its inclusion of flavonoids as well as terpenes.
 You can think of this one as a hybrid between isolate and full-spectrum because it’s right there in the middle.
 Broad-spectrum products contain the compounds from the whole hemp plant, just without the THC.

-When picking your products, make sure that you are shopping from a reliable resource.
-These items are not monitored by the Food and Drug Administration.
-It is a good idea to watch out for things that could possibly be inaccurately labeled.
-To ensure the utmost quality, it is important to double-check that the product is third-party tested.
-The test results for all products should be posted and easily available to you.
+When picking your products, make sure that you are shopping from a reliable source.
+CBD is not monitored by the Food and Drug Administration.
+Watch out for products that could possibly be inaccurately labeled.
+Double-checking the product for third-party test results is recommended.
+All CBD products on the market should have clear and easily accessible test results posted on their website.

 Look to The CBD Ed Show for all your information on CBD.
 You can also find great information in the Learning Center at CANNAFYL, one of our sponsors.